 From September 2018, the County Council will no longer provide any discretionary denominational transport assistance for all pupils commencing at primary or secondary school.
-The removal of this assistance will be phased-in so that children who started school under one set of transport arrangements will continue to benefit from them until they conclude their education at that school or choose to move to another school.
+The removal of this assistance will be phased-in so that children who started school under one set of transport arrangements will continue to benefit from them until they conclude their education at that school, choose to move school or change address.